 Institutional forex traders will sometimes find it challenging to trade in particular currency crosses because of the size of their trades.
-Their trades are too large for the current market to handle them, and that is why they will trade in so-called synthetic currency pairs instead.
+Their trades are too large for the current market to handle, and that is why they will trade in so-called synthetic currency pairs instead.

 How a Synthetic Currency Pair is Made

-It is possible that an institutional Forex trader may find themselves eager to try to trade in a cross currency, but they can’t do so because their trade size is too large.
+It is possible that institutional Forex traders may find themselves eager to try to trade in a cross-currency, but they can’t do so because their trade size is too large.
 For example, if they wanted to make an oversized trade in the AUDJPY cross, they might actually make large buys in both the AUDUSD and USDJPY since there is plenty of liquidity in both of those.